NCAS-CMS/cfa-conventions/source/cfa.md

-# CF Aggregation (CFA) Conventions
+# NetCDF CF Aggregation (CFA) Conventions

----

 David Hassell, Jonathan Gregory, Neil Massey, Bryan Lawrence, Sadie Bartholomew

 Version 0.6, 2021-06-??

----

 ## Abstract

-This document describes the CFA (Climate and Forecast Aggregation) conventions for storing climate and forecast datasets which do not contain the data of selected variables, rather those variables contain metadata that provide instructions on how to create their data as an aggregation of data from other sources.
+This document describes the CFA (Climate and Forecast Aggregation) conventions for storing netCDF climate and forecast datasets which do not contain the data of selected variables, rather those variables contain metadata that provide instructions on how to create their data as an aggregation of data from other sources.
 The CFA conventions are only concerned with the aggregation of external data sources, and must be used in conjunction with the CF (Climate and Forecast) metadata conventions, that provide all of the metadata required to physically interpret geoscientific variables.

----

 ## Introduction

-Some backgound here ... on the need and what the CFA convnetions provide
+Some backgound here ...

-When a variable's data may be wholly specified by the aggregation of the data of other variables, the CFA (Climate and Forecast Aggregation) conventions provide a framework for describing how to create that aggregation, and this may be used instead of creating the entire aggregation in the file as the variable's data as is ususal in netCDF files.
+When a netCDF variable's data may be wholly specified by the aggregation of the data of other variables, the CFA (Climate and Forecast Aggregation) conventions provide a framework for describing how to create that aggregation, and this may be used instead of creating the entire aggregation in the file as the variable's data, as is ususal in netCDF files.
 A variable encoded in this manner is called an "aggregation variable".

 In general, netCDF variables always contain their own data and dimensions, but for an aggregation variable no actual data in the file